 I was waiting for the Common to stop lifting his head for a chest shot, but he never stopped grazing and walking.

 I sat and enjoyed looking over the Blesbuck and enjoying the quiet.

 Incredible not to hear any human-made noises out here.
 After pics and loading the Blesbuck, we looked briefly at the many springbok and returned to the lodge for another beautiful evening around the braai.

-This was the time when I really started thinking about the end of my safari.
+This was when I started thinking about the end of my safari.
 Just a couple of animals left to hunt.
-The days had just seemed to transition smoothly from one day to the next.
-I really liked that.
-Since I had originally started looking into an African safari, the last two years had not been really great (except for the birth of my first grandson); my Mom passed away suddenly right before Christmas 2018.
+The days seemed to transition smoothly from one day to the next.
+I liked that.
+Since I had originally started looking into an African safari, the last two years had not been great (except for the birth of my first grandson); my Mom passed away suddenly right before Christmas 2018.

-Covid happened, we lost employees at work, so travel and workload became ridiculous and remains so, I was really determined to have this trip work out no matter what!
+Covid happened, and we lost employees at work, so travel and workload became ridiculous; I was determined to have this trip work out no matter what!
 I thought about this trip every day.

 Happy to be here but a little solemn over having it end.
-8 hunting days was not enough!
+8 hunting days were not enough!

 Earlier, I had kidded Ben and Rob.
 It went something like them, stating, “today will be a nice day to go find a (insert animal name here).”
 And it nearly always happened that way.
 Well, today, it was finally going to be a Black Wildebeest.